Create a Healthy Summer Camp Experience for Your Child

 Choose a Camp That Is…

 Think about choosing a camp with American Camp Association (ACA) accreditation.
 This means your child’s camp has been reviewed by the ACA and meets up to 300 standards covering everything from staff training to emergency preparedness.

 Prepared for Medical Emergencies

-Be sure that the camp you choose for your child is ready to handle any medical emergencies.
-All camps should have policies and procedures to deal with medical emergencies.
-Your child’s camp should meet these requirements:
+Be sure that the camp you choose can handle any medical emergencies.
+All camps should have policies and procedures to deal with them.
+Your child’s camp should have:

 Ready to Treat Common Camp Illnesses